Master Services Agreement (MSA)

 The obligation of Voyant to provide the Services to Customer is subject to required regulatory authorizations or other underlying rights.
 In the event Voyant does not have or loses any required regulatory authorizations or other underlying rights to perform hereunder, this Agreement shall automatically terminate.
 This Agreement may be superseded by a tariff filed with any appropriate regulatory agency, which tariff may contain such modifications of the provisions of this Agreement as Voyant deems appropriate.
 In the event that such a tariff materially affects Customer’s rights or obligations hereunder, Customer may terminate the specific Services so affected without penalty.

 Customer may not assign this Agreement or any Addendum(s) attached hereto, in whole or in part, or assign any rights or obligations without the prior express written consent of Voyant.
 Any attempted transfer by Customer in violation of this Agreement shall operate as an Event of Default.
 Voyant may transfer, assign, or otherwise in any manner encumber this Agreement and its rights and obligations hereunder.
+This Agreement shall be binding upon the parties to this Agreement and shall inure to the benefit of their respective heirs, administrators, executors, lawful successors and permitted assigns.

 Either Party may terminate this Agreement or any Addendum(s) in the event the other Party fails to perform any substantial obligation on its part, and does not cure such default within thirty (30) days of receipt of written notice from the non-defaulting Party.
 If the defaulting Party fails to cure the default within such time, then the non-defaulting Party may immediately terminate this Agreement including any and all Service Addendum(s) and/or other Exhibits attached hereto, and immediately suspend any and all performance without penalty or further obligation upon written notice to the other Party.